Understanding Multistationarity of Fully Open Reaction Networks: Introduction

 \subsection{Structure of the paper}

-We continue in Section~\ref{sec:CRN_definition} with a formal definition of CRNs, and then detail current approaches to detect multistationarity of a CRN in Section~\ref{sec:multistationarity_methods}.
-We introduce ML with a simple application of a support vector machine and a random forest in Section \ref{sec:ML}, where we observe that the challenge of variable length input requiring more advanced ML tools for a meaningful impact.
-Thus in Section~\ref{sec:GAT} we present a new graph representation for CRNs, generate a large labelled dataset (making use of the methods in Section \ref{sec:ML} and some new theory), and present results for a graph learning algorithm (a graph attention network) to predict multistationarity.
+We continue in Section~\ref{sec:CRN_definition} with a formal definition of CRNs, and then detail approaches to detect multistationarity of a CRN in Section~\ref{sec:multistationarity_methods}, some from the literature and some new results.
+We briefly discuss the limitation of applying simple ML tools such as support vector machine and random forests in Section \ref{sec:ML}, explaining that the variable length input of the problem requires more advanced ML tools.
+In Section~\ref{sec:GAT} we present a new graph representation for CRNs, generate a large labelled dataset (making use of the methods in Section \ref{sec:multistationarity_methods}), and present results for a graph learning algorithm (a graph attention network) to predict multistationarity.
 We finish with ideas for future work in Section~\ref{sec:conclusions}.